tomas-skalicky/crypto-bot/README.md

 * quoteCurrency ...
 Currency to buy
 * volumeInBaseCurrencyToInvestPerRun ...
 How much of the base currency will be intended to be invested into the market currency per run of this bot
 * tradingPlatformName ...
 Name of trading platform.
+Currently supported
-Currently supported: kraken
+  platforms: kraken
 * tradingPlatformApiKey ...
 Key for private part of trading platform API
 * tradingPlatformApiSecret ...
 Secret for private part of trading platform API
 * offsetRatioOfLimitPriceToBidPriceInDecimal ...
 Offset ratio of limit price